tellor-io/dataSpecs/types/SpotPriceBRC20.md

 ## Query Description

-This query returns the price of a non-crypto asset like a stock, derivatives product, or legacy market commodity.
+This query returns the price of a BRC-20 token that uses ordinal inscriptions on Bitcoin.

 ## Query Parameters